substratum-temporary/SubstratumNode/node/docs/Distributing-Release-Artifacts.md

         be nothing before lines starting with ``-----BEGIN`` and nothing after lines starting with ``-----END``.

-Finally, in order to sign-in with AzureSignTool you will need the following credentials that were previously setup from the steps above:
+Finally, in order to sign in to Azure Key Vault with the AzureSignTool you will need the following credentials that were previously setup from the steps above:
-* Azure key vault client URL
+* Client URL
-* Azure key vault client ID (Application ID)
+* Client ID (Application ID)
-* Azure key vault secret (Application secret)
+* Client secret (Application secret)
-* Azure key vault name of the certificate
+* Name of the certificate

 Here's an example:
 ````